EliLillyCo/pytest-wdl/README.md

 Some optional features of pytest-wdl have additional dependencies that are loaded on-demand.
 For example, to enable comparison of expected and actual BAM file outputs of a workflow, the [pysam](https://pysam.readthedocs.io/) library is required.

-The following data types require an "extras" installation:
+The following plugins require an "extras" installation:

+- Data types
     - bam
+- Executors
+    - miniwdl

 To install the dependencies for a data type that has extra dependencies: